aashreyj/peer-to-peer-filesharing/README.md

 <H1 style="text-align: center;"> CS3.304: Advanced Operating Systems </H1>
-<H3 style="text-align: center;"> Assignment 3: Peer-to-Peer File Sharing </H3>
+<H3 style="text-align: center;"> Peer-to-Peer File Sharing </H3>

 ### Description

-This assignment is an implementation of a peer-to-peer distributed filesystem using group-based tracker and peers architecture.
+This project is an implementation of a peer-to-peer distributed filesystem using group-based tracker and peers architecture.
 The following commands, when executed from the client, are currently supported:

 ```
 1. create_user <user_id> <password>